ItalianoFrançaisDeutschEnglish

 5.3.
 Suppression and substitution of nature.

-Nature is degraded to a resource, the environment to a technical object.
-It no longer has any meaning in itself, but only an instrumental function: living reality is replaced by artificial environments and mineralized.
+Nature is degraded to a resource, environment to a technical object.
+It no longer has any meaning in itself, but only an instrumental function: living reality is replaced by artificial environments and mineralized: reduced to inert material, asphalted, concreted, transformed into an open-pit quarry.

 Index Anthology Ludwig Klages